 title={Filter, Correlate, Compress: Training-Free Token Reduction for MLLM Acceleration},

-author={Yuhang Han and Xuyang Liu and Zihan Zhang and Pengxiang Ding and Donglin Wang and Honggang Chen and Qingsen Yan and Siteng Huang},
+author={Yuhang Han and Xuyang Liu and Zihan Zhang and Pengxiang Ding and Junjie Chen and Donglin Wang and Honggang Chen and Qingsen Yan and Siteng Huang},

 }